-One idea would be using fake money or checks to signify how much students are paying annually to attend WWU or how much debt they will be graduating with.
+A creative way to engage students with this issue would be using fake money or checks to signify how much students are paying annually to attend WWU or how much debt they will be graduating with.
 Running a "what if' campaign might also be an effective way for students to express how much debt they are going to graduate with and what they could have bought with that same amount of money.
 We can come up with other tactics throughout the year as we react to the way the session is forming around a supplemental budget.